How to Master Advanced LinkedIn Search and Filters in 2025

 This is especially true if you use it a lot without a paid account; it might be that you can’t search further or deep enough in its use to satisfy your needs.

-But here’s a little trick: you use Google.
+But here’s a little trick: use Google.

 This way, you keep finding profiles, skills, or companies without LinkedIn stopping you.